 Minocqua Chain Walleye

-The problem. - The adult walleye population and natural reproduction of the Minocqua Chain of Lakes in Oneida County has experienced a substantial decline since the early 1990s because of low recruitment of young fish into the population.
+The problem: The adult walleye population and natural reproduction of the Minocqua Chain of Lakes in Oneida County have experienced a substantial decline since the early 1990s because of the low recruitment of young fish into the population.

-The solution. - Implement a cooperative rehabilitation project that seeks to restore healthy, self-sustaining walleye populations.
-(A density of at least three adult fish per acre in lakes Minocqua and Kawaguesaga, and at least 2 adult fish per acre in Lake Tomahawk).
+The solution: Implement a cooperative rehabilitation project that seeks to restore healthy, self-sustaining walleye populations.
+(A density of at least three adult fish per acre in lakes Minocqua and Kawaguesaga, and at least two adult fish per acre in Lake Tomahawk).

 Minocqua Chain project